mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/installing/evaluation/community-supported-methods/aws/index.md

 render: mustache
 ---

-<p class="message--warning"><strong>DISCLAIMER: </strong>This is a <a href="https://github.com/dcos/terraform-dcos/tree/master/aws">community driven project</a> and not officially supported by Mesosphere.
+<p class="message--warning"><strong>DISCLAIMER: </strong>This is a community driven project and not officially supported by Mesosphere.
 This installation method is used for fast demos and proofs of concept.
-This page explains how to install DC/OS cluster on AWS using Terraform.
-Terraform is intended for reference only and are not recommended for production use.
+This page explains how to install DC/OS cluster on AWS using CloudFormation.
+CloudFormation is intended for reference only and are not recommended for production use.
 Upgrades are not supported with the following installation methods.</p>

 <p class="message--note"><strong>NOTE: </strong>Contact the <a href="https://groups.google.com/a/dcos.io/forum/#!forum/users">mailing list</a> or <a href="http://chat.dcos.io/?_ga=2.226911897.58407594.1533244861-1110201164.1520633201">Slack channel</a> for community support.</p>